mermaidpurse/wrapsher/README.md

   interact with a Wrapsher interface, not `sed`'s.
 That said, something like `system()` will be provided.

-Things I like in various languages that would be nice to incorporate:
+Things I like in various languages that would be nice to incorporate (someday?):

-- First-class functions
-- Go-like mandatory initialization of typed variables (every type has a "zero value") rather than nullability.
-- Namespacing
-- Easy parallelism of some kind
-- `use` as a way to enable a feature or bring in a module--I just like the word
-- Algol-ish syntax for popularity (I love Erlang but few people really do.
-It should look kind of like C/Go/everything else).
-- Perl-like version constraints (`use version ...`)
-- Erlang-like lack of keyword for function definiton (no `def`)
 - Set/array/list comprehensions

 Some ideas I had that don't seem feasible: